Why People Are Wrong About Wal-Mart

 Income Statement EBIT Multiples

-Lastly, when the income statement is valued based on EBIT multiples, the conservative, normal and aggressive fair values look like this.
+Lastly, when the income statement is valued based on EBIT multiples, the conservative, normal, and aggressive fair values look like this.

 Put all of this together and the fair value range is $67 to $101 with the average fair value at $80.

 That's a big range, but that's what valuation is.
-Valuation is a range and the $80 price target is an approximation.
+Valuation is a range, and the $80 price target is an approximation.

-Outside of the Graham's formula model, projections with the e-commerce growth has not been included.
+Outside of the Graham's formula model, projections with the e-commerce growth have not been included.
 It's to show that at current numbers, Wal-Mart is in fair value territory.

 If you believe that Wal-Mart has what it takes to grow with e-commerce, the current value of $88 is inexpensive.
 That's probably what Cramer meant.